GaloisInc/saw-script/doc/manual/manual.md

 can sometimes be a useful behavior during debugging, or in compositional verification as described later).

+TODO: mention that this automatically checks the safety condition

 # Compositional Verification

 The primary advantage of the specification-based approach to